A new parametrization for ideal classes in rings defined by binary forms, and applications: Introduction

-The problem of studying $2$-torsion in class groups of rings cut out by even-degree forms appears to be more subtle --- here, $2$ is a bad prime in the sense of Cohen-Martinet.
-In fact, to the author's knowledge, no analogue of Conjecture~\ref{conj-theone} has been formulated for fields of even degree $n > 2$.
-Nevertheless, Siad shows in his recent paper~\cite{Siadthesis2} that the same techniques used to study average $2$-torsion in the class groups of rings cut out by monic binary forms of odd degree apply just as well to forms of even degree $n > 2$, thus proving Theorem~\ref{thm-main2} in the case where $f_0 = 1$ (see~\cite[Theorem 9]{Siadthesis2}).
-As Siad notes in~\cite[\S1.1]{Siadthesis2}, the even ramification densities $r_p(\Sigma)$ appear in the averages as a result of \emph{genus theory}.
-Indeed, if an integral binary form $F$ defining a maximal order $R_F$ is evenly ramified over $\BZ_p$, then~\cite[Corollary~1]{MR2188842} implies that the ideal $(p) \subset R_F$ factors as $(p) = \mathfrak{a}^2$ for some ideal $\mathfrak{a}$ of $R_F$, and the class of $\mathfrak{a}$ contributes to the $2$-torsion in the class group of $R_F$.
+A complete set of heuristics for the distribution of the $2$-torsion in class groups of even-degree number fields remains to be formulated.
+A key obstacle to formulating such heuristics has been understanding the effect of even ramification (also known as genus theory in the sense of Gauss), which can cause the $2$-torsion in the class group to increase.
+At least for number fields cut out by binary forms, Theorem~\ref{thm-main2} demonstrates that even ramification at a prime $p$ has a doubling effect on the average $2$-torsion in the class group.
+This is not entirely surprising: if an integral binary form $F$ defining a maximal order $R_F$ is evenly ramified over $\BZ_p$, then the ideal $(p)$ has a square root, which could contribute to the \mbox{$2$-torsion in the class group of $R_F$.}

+Nonetheless, in the absence of even ramification, we have the following recent conjecture of Breen (see~\cite[Conjecture~6.0.2]{breen}), building on the work of Cohen--Lenstra--Martinet--Malle:

+\begin{conjecture} Let $n \geq 4$ be even.
+Consider the set of isomorphism classes of nowhere-evenly-ramified degree-$n$ number fields with real signature $(r_1, r_2)$ and Galois group $S_n$.
+When these fields are ordered by discriminant, the average size of the $2$-torsion in the class group is $1 + 2^{1-r_1-r_2}$. \end{conjecture} The average we obtained in Theorem~\ref{cor-nowhere} is notably larger than that predicted in Conjecture~\ref{conj-thetwo}.
+This bears both similarities to and differences from the odd-degree case: while imposing the condition of $f_0$-monogenicity has an increasing effect on the mean number of $2$-torsion elements in the class groups of number fields of \emph{any} degree $n \geq 3$, this effect \emph{vanishes} (resp., \emph{remains constant}) upon averaging this mean over all leading coefficients when $n$ is odd (resp., even).